-I plan to release a First Edition of the Pfiffner Traverse Guide in or before May 2017, just before the high country season begins.
-In the meantime, I have made available a “Pre-Edition” that contains useful but incomplete information, so that you can begin to plan.
+I plan to release a First Edition of the Pfiffner Traverse Guide in or before May 2018, before the high country season begins.
+In the meantime, I have made available a “Pre-Edition.”
+Currently, it contains about three-fourths of the information that the First Edition will eventually have.

-If you purchase the Pre-Edition, I will contact you when the First Edition (and perhaps substantial additions to the Pre-Edition) becomes available, and you will be upgraded for free.
-Ditto for a Second Edition, if one is warranted after this first season.
+If you purchase the Pre-Edition, I will contact you when the First Edition becomes available, and you will be upgraded for free.
+Ditto for a Second Edition, which would be a 2019 project.

-- Topographic maps for the Primary Route, eight Section Hikes, and Alternate Routes
+- Topographic maps for the Primary Route and its Alternate Routes

-- Datasheets for the Primary Route, eight Section Hikes, and all Alternate Routes
+- Datasheets for the Primary Route, nine Section Hikes, and all Alternate Routes

 The text below describes the expected contents of the First Edition.
 The details may change some, but probably not much — this is my third high route guide, and by this point I have it mostly figured out.